oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    #) Fill in the landing page details and contents as described :ref:`here <user-guide--landing-pages-create>`.

-   Enable option **Do not render Title** if you do not want to the title of the landing page to be displayed in the storefront.
+   Enable the **Do Not Render Title** option if you do not want the title of the landing page to be displayed in the storefront.

 #.
 This step applies only to the content nodes with more than one content variant.